-The US CPA Exam Requirements are rather confusing in a way that the CPA certificates / licenses are granted by individual states and jurisdiction rather than the US as a whole.
+The US CPA Exam Requirements are confusing!
+Unlike most other professional qualifications, CPA licenses are granted by individual states rather than a centralized agency.

 That is, are you:

 - In the accounting concentration;

 - Studying in a US accredited college or university;

 - Working towards a 150-semester hour degree program or a Master degree in accounting, taxation or business administration;